 But we'll see what happens.

-Democrats are offering Speaker Pro Tem, you know, Patrick McHenry in North Carolina deal to temporarily grant him full powers.
+Democrats are offering Speaker Pro Tem, you know, Patrick McHenry in North Carolina a deal to temporarily grant him full powers.

-Um, I'm sorry, that's not leadership by the Republican rank and file.
+I'm sorry, that's not leadership by the Republican rank and file.

-Nor is it, you know, healthy if some of these Republicans are peeled away and would actually partner with Democrats and elect Hakeem Jeffries as speaker.
+Nor is it, you know, healthy if some of these Republicans are peeled away and would actually partner with Democrats and elect Hakeem Jeffries as Speaker.

 If I read one more story about that, I think I'll burst a blood vessel.

-So I look, I don't care if it takes a few votes.
+So, look, I don't care if it takes a few votes.

 I don't care if it takes today and tomorrow.